 Words are not the only way to destroy a kid’s confidence and self-esteem, actions and body language count, too.
 Passive-aggressive behaviors are indirect expressions of anger and disgust through subtle insults, stubbornness, or deliberate failure to cooperate.
 An example of this type of behavior might be purposely not buying your child a piece of necessary sports equipment, with the intended meaning being that the kid isn’t good enough to deserve having the equipment.

 Body language is another way to send a message (good or bad), and sometimes the body language kids see isn’t very positive.
 For example, when parents sit in the stands and display negative body language (i.e. looking disgusted, throwing hands in the air, etc.), the actions can be stronger than words.
 Remember, kids often “check in” and look to parents during games to see how they are being viewed, so be sure to steer clear of sending negative messages.

 While it’s easy to become emotional at youth sporting events, it’s even more important to self-monitor behaviors so that kids can maximize the growth and development opportunities sports provide.
 Make it a point to cheer and encourage, while refraining from behaviors that intimidate, humiliate, embarrass, and threaten kids.
-Remember, the value of youth sports largely depends on the environment parents create, so make it a point to keep things positive and productive whenever you go out to the field.
+Remember, the value of youth sports directly depends on the kind of sports environment parents create — for better or for worse.